petermr/amilib/docs/style_guide_compliance.md

 **Rationale**: Business logic in tests pollutes the test suite, makes tests harder to maintain, and creates technical debt.
 Tests should focus on verifying existing functionality, not implementing new features.

+### STYLE: Do not return values from tests other than None

+- ✅ **Good**: Tests that return None (implicit or explicit)
+- ✅ **Good**: Tests that use assertions to verify behavior
+- ❌ **Bad**: Tests that return True/False or other values
+- ❌ **Bad**: Tests that return data for other tests to use

+**Rationale**: Tests should focus on verification through assertions, not data flow.
+Returning values from tests creates dependencies between tests and makes the test suite harder to understand and maintain.
 ```

 ## Best Practices Established